Can See 20/20 but still struggle with your vision??

 (poor balance, dizziness, vertigo)

 Visual Processing Dysfunction

-Amblyopia is also known as "lazy eye," is when the eyes are healthy but the vision in one or both eyes cannot see normal 20/20 - even with new glasses or contacts!
+Amblyopia is also known as "lazy eye," is when the eyes are healthy but the vision in one or both eyes cannot see normal 20/20 - even with new glasses, contacts, or surgery!

-Often "patching" the eye is recommended, and although this is an okay start, patching doesn't address the real underlying problem.
+Often "patching" the eye is recommended, and although this is an okay start, patching alone does NOT address the real underlying problems.

 What people are saying

 "In the short time that our son has been doing vision therapy, his academics have improved, his sports ability have improved, along with his confidence.
 He gives Miss Becca 100 stars!
 The staff is very welcoming and helpful, and the doctor truly does his best for the patient.
 Very glad we found them all!!!"

 Dr. Zollinger has a passion for improving your life by addressing your functional vision problems.
 He looks way past the 20/20 vision and addresses the root visual problems that affect the quality of your life.
 He is Board Certified in Optometric Vision Therapy and Rehabilitation, a Fellow of the College of Optometrists in Vision Development, holds a Doctor of Optometry Degree from Southern College of Optometry, and a B.S. degree in Exercise Science and Physiology from Brigham Young University.
 After graduating optometry school, he completed an intense 2-year clinical training in vision therapy.
 In March of 2017, he opened Inland Vision Therapy to bring high-quality, success-driven vision therapy and rehabilitation to the Spokane area... and loves it here!
 Dr Z and his team are proud to help and serve Spokane and surrounding communities, and is grateful to his beautiful wife and five kids for the love and support along the journey!